chenmingzhen/Webpack-HMR-export-array-config-hotUpdate-undefined/README.md

 # `Uncaught TypeError: Cannot set properties of undefined` reproducible repo

-This repo can reproduce the undefined problem in my Webpack HMR
+This repo can be used to reproduce the error reported in [webpack issues](https://github.com/webpack/webpack/issues/15988).

 ## Environment